Tim2313/EpamJavaPractice/README.md

 # EpamJavaPractice
-Here you can find tasks from Epam's Java Course
+Here you can find tasks from Epam's Java Course about git